darrylwest/simple-node-db/README.md

 	if (db.isInMemory()) {
 		log.info('database is in-memory, data will be lost if not backed up...');
 	}

+## SimpleNodeDb.createRepl( db )

+	// creates a REPL for SimpleNoeDb and opens the database 'db'
+	// if db is null, then an in-memory db is opened

+	db = require('simple-node-db').createREPL( './mydb' );

 - - -
 <p><small><em>Copyright (c) 2014, rain city software, inc. | Version 0.9.24</em></small></p>